-min.webp)

 Table of Contents

-After spending over a decade working with massage therapists, I’ve learned that being great at your craft is only half the job.
-The other half involves scheduling, documentation, marketing, compliance, and managing a business, often alone.
+After a decade working with massage therapists, I've discovered that clinical skills are only half the battle.
+The other half involves running business scheduling, documentation, compliance, and client management.

 1. Inconsistent Scheduling and High No-Show Rates